Snow on the Sahara (song): Background and composition

 The song was written, produced and arranged by Erick Benzi and later adapted into English by songwriter Nikki Matheson.
 The song remains to be Anggun's signature song across the world and catapulted Anggun's fame in the international music scene in 1997 and 1998.
 Sarah Brightman performed a cover version of the song on her album The Harem World Tour: Live from Las Vegas.
 The song is mainly built on synthesizer and keyboard sounds, mixed with tribal beats.
 It is considered to be an adult contemporary song, while some others consider it new-age or world music.

 Music video

 There are 2 versions of the music video for Snow on the Sahara.
 The first version was shot in Bali and features storyline about Anggun and her lover becoming the sacrifice for some ancient ritual.
-This version was used also a Neige au Sahara.
+This version was used also La Neige au Sahara.

 The second version features Anggun in an "art room" filled with antique furniture.
 She was also shot in an ice-blue background, singing the lines of the song.
 This version received less airplay and was only released for the US and Italian television.
 The length of this version is shorter than the first one, fading in 3:39.
 Both version received heavy rotation on MTV Asia and managed to topped the MTV Asia Hitlist chart for two weeks.
 Making her the first Asian artist to do so.